 - No Antagonist: Averted, because while Swiper isn't in this show, some of the episodes' plots have antagonistic individuals, even if they're aren't outright villainous, including Swiper as of Season 2.
 Played Straight in the special.

-- Not Allowed to Grow Up: Boots and Jaguar have apparently barely aged despite Dora aging a few years.
-In the original series it was shown that animals aged more-or-less according to their lifespans, which is why Swiper was elderly when Boots was still a child, so Jaguar's lack of aging is even more noticeable.
+- Not Allowed to Grow Up: Boots and Jaguar (alongside Dora's other animals friends like Benny, Isa and Tico) have apparently barely aged despite Dora aging a few years.
+In the original series it was shown that animals aged more-or-less according to their lifespans, which is why Swiper was elderly when Boots was still a child, so Baby Jaguar's (here now known as just "Jaguar") lack of aging is even more noticeable.

 - The Power of Friendship: The premiere constantly beats viewers over the head with "doing things together" and how important friends are.